 Touch DNA, also known as Trace DNA or Low Copy Number DNA, is an advanced and fairly new crime scene investigation technique used to collect and analyze microscopic transfer cells left behind during the commission of a crime.

-DNA-free forensic swabs are essential tools for swabbing surfaces for DNA contamination and collecting Touch DNA samples, from standard cotton tipped swabs to self-saturating trace DNA collection devices.
+DNA-free forensic swabs are essential tools for swabbing surfaces for DNA contamination and collecting Touch DNA samples, from standard cotton tipped swabs to DNA-free transport swabs in transport tubes.

 But why is touch DNA so important?